crystal-crystal/Spoj_Solutions/README.md

 # crystal_spojsolutions
-Here  i have provided solutions to some of the spoj solutions
+Here  i have provided solutions to some of the problems